Are your competencies destroying performance?

 We define Competence as the achievement of results that contribute to business goals.

-A competence model, therefore, is an organized framework that identifies the set of accomplishments procurement professionals must produce to fulfil their job’s purpose and the business goals associated with it, plus the critical behavior needed to produce those accomplishments.
+A competence model, therefore, is an organized framework that identifies the set of accomplishments procurement professionals must produce to fulfill their job’s purpose and the business goals associated with it, plus the critical behavior needed to produce those accomplishments.

 Competence is not measured by attainment of skills and professional accreditation, or by a test, or by a self-assessment or rating scale.
 Instead, competence is measured by the accomplishment of results that contribute to organizational success.